xgouchet/Chronorg/README.md

  - `base_type` : the type of data that is key to the feature;
  - `params` : a dictionary of Strings that holds parameters for the various layers (each layer have their own).

+## Reference

+### Layers

+ - `front-mvp` : this layer generates a Frontend layer using the MVP architecture
+ - `front-mvvm` : this layer generates a Frontend layer using the MVVM architecture

 ## Release History